(973) 589-7778

 Scrap metal recycling is an integral part of the global manufacturing process because the use of scrap metal lowers the environmental impact of manufacturing raw materials, as well as the total cost of producing new materials.
 The scrap metal industry serves as a “surface mine” – that is, a plentiful source of metal “above ground” to be utilized to produce new products from old, therefore significantly reducing the need for traditional mining.
-Recycling scrap metal reduces the amount of harmful materials in our waste stream, provides green jobs for Americans, protects the environment, reduces greenhouse gas emissions and uses less energy than making metal from virgin ore.
+Recycling scrap metal reduces the amount of harmful materials in our waste stream, provides green jobs for Americans, protects the environment, reduces the emission of greenhouse gases and does not utilize as much energy than making metal from virgin ore.

-For example, according to The Can Manufacturers Institute, “Metal cans are produced with abundant and recycled materials, minimizing the depletion of natural resources.
-Steel and aluminum cans are the nation’s most recycled food and beverage containers.
+For example, according to The Can Manufacturers Institute, “Metal cans are created with recycled & abundant materials, which minimizes the depletion of natural resources.
+Aluminum & Steel cans are the most recycled beverage & food containers in the nation.
 The result of all that recycling?
-Less pollution, reduced costs and a steady supply of resources for years to come—the very definition of sustainability.”
+Reduced costs, less pollution & a steady supply of resources for years to come—the very definition of sustainability.”

-Electronic products are made from valuable resources and highly engineered materials, including metals, plastics, and glass, all of which require energy to mine and manufacture them.
-Reusing and recycling consumer electronics conserves our natural resources.
+Electronic products are created from resources that are valuable and highly engineered materials which include glass, plastics, and metals, all of which need energy to mine & manufacture them.
+Recycling and reusing consumer electronics conserves our natural resources.
 Electronics recycling offers the opportunity to transform old technology into a renewable resource.
 By reclaiming these materials, E-scrap processors mine these valuable commodities for use in the next generation of electronic products.
 This conservation strategy also protects the environment by keeping scrap materials out of landfills.
 This is important because many of these products contain potentially hazardous materials like lead and mercury which must be disposed of safely.

 Consider these facts (According to the Institute for Scrap Recycling Industries, the Steel Recycling Institute, U.S. EPA and E-World Online):